East Hartford Connecticut

 Perhaps to get their attention, to let the workmen and foreman know that he/they were present:

-Loving couple – Male and Female Entity
+The Loving Couple – Male and Female Entity

 Called themselves Charles and Hannah – Could be their real names, or just aliases to make the medium happy.

-Three definite Child entities
+The Three Child entities

 These could be the spirits of the Makens Bemont/Ambrose Bemont children who died young.
 Perhaps they like being near their mom or Grandma, “The Blue Lady”.

-Perhaps they like to move items around as well. ( Saint Augustine Lighthouse )
+Perhaps they like to move items around as well.
+(Saint Augustine Lighthouse )

-Four years later, the spirits are more forward, and more willing to talk to investigators, knowing that the museum people accepted their presence in the home.
+Four years later, the spirits are more forward, and more willing to talk to investigators, knowing that the museum people had accepted their presence in the home.

-The East Coast Paranormal Research Team had visited the Huguenot House several times in the same year, 2010.
+The East Coast Paranormal Research Team visited the Huguenot House several times in the same year, 2010.

 Class A ghost box EVP – “Frank Soltys, friend of mine.” (second floor bedroom) Frank Soltys is the leader of The East Coast Paranormal Research Team.